Incremental and Modular Context-sensitive Analysis: Conclusions

 \section{Conclusions}

 \secend

-We have described, implemented, and evaluated a context sensitive, fixpoint analysis algorithm that performs efficient analysis incrementally on modular partitions of programs, by reusing a (non-modular) analyzer that meets some conditions.
+We have described, implemented, and evaluated a context sensitive, fixpoint analysis algorithm that performs efficient context-sensitive analysis incrementally on modular partitions of programs.
+We provided a unified view of the algorithms that we built upon, providing a formal description of their correctness and precision guarantees that also covers widening.
 Our algorithm takes care of propagating the fine-grain change information across module boundaries and implements all the actions required to recompute the analysis fixpoint incrementally after additions and deletions in the program.
-We have shown that the algorithm is correct and computes the most precise analysis for finite abstract domains.
-We have also implemented and benchmarked the proposed approach within the Ciao/CiaoPP system, reusing an existing non-modular analyzer.
-Our preliminary results show promising speedups for programs of medium and larger size.
-The finer granularity of the proposed modular incremental fixpoint algorithm reduces significantly the cost with respect to modular analysis alone (which only preserved analysis results at the module boundaries) and produces better results even when analyzing the whole program from scratch.
-The proposed modular and incremental algorithm seems to be competitive and, in some cases, enhances performance, when compared to existing non-modular, fine-grain, incremental analysis techniques.
+We have shown that the algorithm is correct and computes the most precise analysis for finite abstract domains, while supporting widening for dealing with infinite domains.
+We have also provided some new results for the baseline algorithms.
+We have also implemented and benchmarked the proposed approach within the Ciao/CiaoPP system.
+Our preliminary results show promising speedups for programs of medium and larger size when compared to existing non-modular, fine-grain incremental analysis techniques, as well as improvements in memory consumption.
+In addition, the finer granularity of the proposed modular incremental fixpoint algorithm also brings improvements with respect to modular analysis alone (which only preserved analysis results at the module boundaries), producing better results even in the limit case of analyzing the whole program from scratch.
+Finally, we have also observed some correlations between obtainable speedups and certain benchmark-related analysis characteristics, such as the number of nodes in the analysis graph an the number of calls to $\top$ abstractions.
+Going deeper in this direction is a clear avenue for future work.